GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 1. Select the `Vector`tab.

-2. Activate in the pop-up menue `Data Management Tools`.
+2. Activate in the pop-up menu `Data Management Tools`.

-3. And in the following pop-up menue `Reproject Layer`.
+3. And in the following pop-up menu `Reproject Layer`.

 ```{figure} /fig/en_qgis_reproject_vector_layer01.png